Marriage Counseling and Relational Perfection

 Relational Perfection in Marriage

 Looking at your spouse is a good thing.
 After all, you wouldn't have married unless you liked thinking about and looking at the person!
 Think about the mindset, "I give to get."
 This is law; obey in order to be loved.
 Consider Matthew 5:44-48.
 Jesus sums up relational perfection in verse 48, "Therefore you shall be perfect, just as your Heavenly Father is perfect."
 Contextually, Jesus is not speaking about moral perfection, rather relational perfection.
-Relational perfection is not, I love you and you love me; this is what the world does (verses 46, 47).
-Rather, "I love you even if you don't love me."
+Relational perfection is not, I love you and you love me; which is what the world does (verses 46, 47).
+Rather, "I love you, even if you don't love me (back)."
 Imagine if officiants started saying this phrase in the vows to the soon-to-be wed couple, "I vow to love you, even whenever you do not love me back, because this is how God loves me."

 Marriage and Couple Help in Fort Worth